Vyral/base-template/_posts/2018-09-05-a-closer-look-at-our-referral-partners.md

 {% include youtube.html %}

-Our referral partners are essential and help us move transactions along quickly and smoothly.
-Here are those people who we want our clients to work with.
+<p style="text-align: center;"><em>Our referral partners are essential and help us move transactions along quickly and smoothly.
+Here are those people who we want our clients to work with.</em></p>

 In the real estate business, we like to have trusted contacts and resources that we can refer to our clients when they need help.
 Here is a rundown of the professionals that we refer our clients to.